Blockchain-Technology-Lab/consensus-decentralization/README.md

 You can contribute to the tool in one of the following ways:

-- Add support for a ledger that is not already supported as follows.
+- Add support for a ledger that is not already supported.
 - Update and/or add mapping information for a ledger.
 - Add a new metric.